Webhooks

 Zapier

-Many customers of ours who are also Zapier customers will use the Webhooks by Zapier trigger to receive Webhooks from Files.com and trigger Zapier actions based on that.
+Many customers of ours who are also Zapier customers will use the Webhooks by Zapier trigger to receive webhooks from Files.com and trigger Zapier actions based on that.
 This allows the ability to create custom webhook handlers and actions without requiring extensive programming knowledge.
 In addition, this webhook handler will allow you to filter incoming webhooks to specific actions (ie: only send a special notification email when a specific file is deleted).
 This usage of Zapier is not technically part of our Zapier app or integration, but it works just fine and we are happy to support it.

 Inbound Webhooks

-This article is about Files.com sending outbound Webhooks to an external webhook listener, either one hosted by your or through another service, such as Zapier.
+This article is about Files.com sending outbound Webhooks to an external webhook listener, either one hosted by you or through another service, such as Zapier.
 A related but separate feature is Files.com's ability to trigger an Automation when an inbound webhook message is received.

 Expansion of Webhook Capabilities